fncbook/fnc/book/localapprox/splines.md

 2. ⌨ (continuation) For each case in the preceding problem, use Julia to set up and solve the linear system you wrote down.
 Then plot the resulting cubic spline over the interval between the second and third nodes.

     (problem-spinterp)=
 3. ⌨ For each given function, interval, and value of $n$, define $n+1$ evenly spaced nodes.
-Then use {ref}`function-spinterp` to plot the cubic spline interpolant at those nodes together with the original function over the given interval.
+Then use {numref}`Function {number}<function-spinterp>` to plot the cubic spline interpolant at those nodes together with the original function over the given interval.

     **(a)** $\cos (\pi^2 x^2 ),\quad x\in[0,1],\quad n = 7$